JTDJames/msft-video-mjj/README.md

 # Conclusion

-## In order to ensure the highest probability of success, we advise to follow these key points:
+In order to ensure the highest probability of success, we advise to follow these key points:

-## Hire staff from studios that have been the most successful
-Buena Vista, Fox, Universal, Warner Bros., Sony, Paramount, LG/S
+- **Hire staff from studios that have been the most successful**; bena Vista, Fox, Universal, Warner Bros., Sony, Paramount, LG/S

-## Allocate the necessary budget proven to bring in profit
+- **Allocate the necessary budget proven to bring in profit**.
 We recommend a production budget of $57,000,000.
 Of all movies that made a profit of at least $25,000,000, the average production budget was $57,000,000.

-## Create movies in genres that are proven to draw crowds
-Action, Adventure, Sci-Fi, Fantasy are the most monetary succesful genres to choose from
+- **Create movies in genres that are proven to draw crowds**; Action, Adventure, Sci-Fi, Fantasy are the most monetary succesful genres to choose from

-## Hire a director that has a large following and has consistently drawn profit
-Anthony Russo, J.A.
+- **Hire directors that has a large following and has consistently drawn profit**; Anthony Russo, J.A.
 Bayona, Pierre Coffin, Joss Whedon, Brad Bird, Shane Black, Kyle Balda, Jared Bush, Lee Unkrich, James Fotopolus

-Here is a link to our powerpoint presentation: https://docs.google.com/presentation/d/1mrdgza8fE5thFAxg4BWILcoGOg2y155Bsidb4iATji4/edit#slide=id.g190f093b999_0_283
+## Next Steps

+# For More Information

+See the full analysis in the [Jupyter Notebook]( "Microsoft Movie Studio Jupyter Notebook") or [review this presentation](https://docs.google.com/presentation/d/1mrdgza8fE5thFAxg4BWILcoGOg2y155Bsidb4iATji4/edit?usp=sharing "Microsoft Movei Studio Presentaion").

+* Repository Structure